FixMyBerlin/radschnellverbindungen/README.md

 }
 ```

+The **`detail_level`** describes in which accuracy the geometry is available in the GeoJSON.
+It MUST be one of the values: `exact`, `approximated`, `corridor`.

+### Geometry Data
+Corresponding to the Meta JSON file, the *GeoJSON* file contains the geometry of the cycle highways.
+There are two types of cycle highway geometry types:

+* Variants (between `pilot` and `design` phases)
+* Segments (starting from `design` phase)

+**Variants** are possible relations between places (cities and villages), which exact pathway has not been defined and planned (yet).
+They occur mostly in the `preliminary` phase.

+**Segments** are parts of the planned pathway of a complete cycle highway.
+Sometimes there alternative ways beside the primary pathway.
+This version of the pathway mostly occurs in the `design` phase.
+Segments are about to be build, are being built or already done.

+The both geometry types reside both in the same GeoJSON file.
+If the planned cycle highway is available through the sections, the variants SHOULD NOT be removed.
+A frontend can than decide if which data should be displayed.

-### Detail Segments
+### Segment

-Each segment describes a part of a variant.
-A segment has attributes describing the condition and information about the cycleway segment.
-Multiple segments are a variant.
+A segment is a part of a planned cycle highway.
+It has attributes describing the condition and information about the cycleway segment.
+Multiple segments are the planned cycle highway.
+Every segment has a planning phase.
+Variants **do not** have planning phases.

 ### Planning Phases